evily2k/PPKG-Scripts/README.md

 	Get-DattoRMM - Installs the specified DattoRMM agent .exe file (Not a script).

-	Get-ChocoApp - Installs applications that are listed under the “$applications” variable which currently includes the following:
+	Get-ChocoApp - Install all apps that are listed under the “$applications” variable which currently includes the following:
 		- googlechrome
 		- adobereader
 		- office365business